by W. D. Wetherell

 orning wasn't morning until McGowan came to town."

-This is the first line of W. D. Wetherell's multilayered 2002 novel Morning - or rather, it's the first line of a prospective biography about McGowan being written by Wetherell's protagonist, Alec Brown, the middle-aged owner of a small-town radio station.
-Brown's fascination with Alec McGowan, the host of television's first morning show (appropriately titled Morning) and television's first superstar, stems from the host's live, on-air murder in 1954, a murder for which McGowan's close friend and TV sidekick Chet Standish was convicted.
+This is the first line of W. D. Wetherell's multilayered 2002 novel Morning - or rather, it's the first line of a prospective biography about Alec McGowan, the hots of television's first morning show (appropriately titled Morning) and the young medium's first superstar, being written by Wetherell's protagonist, Alec Brown, the middle-aged owner of a small-town radio station.
+Brown's fascination with McGowan stems from the host's live, on-air murder in 1954, a murder for which McGowan's close friend and TV sidekick Chet Standish was convicted.
 Now, 46 years after the murder, Standish, elderly and dying, is being released from prison into the care of his son - who happens to be Alec Brown.

 If that were all there was to Morning it would be a fascinating setup, albeit something perhaps more appropriate for a Hallmark movie.
 But there's much more to the story than that, thanks to Wetherell's eye for detail and characterization and obvious affection for the early days of television.
 For that opening line I quoted above not only sets the stage for the story to come, it speaks volumes about the promise and potential seen in those early days, when anything and everything seemed possible, and innovations occurred on a daily basis because everything was new.